gchaperon/alexnet/README.md

   optimizer step described in the paper, since it's a little bit different than pytorch's algortihm, but I saw no improvement.
 I kept Adam optim and used a learn rate of 1e-4, and also lowered it on plateau.
+* Apparently the net convergence is super sensitive to param initialization.
+  Out of three seed values I tried only one made the net converge (using the exact same hparams elsewhere).
+The current default seed is the one I found.